How to Stain Concrete Floors and Patios

 Water-based stains do not generate excess residue.
 Review the label instructions and follow the manufacturer's guidelines for the correct drying time.

 Safety Tip: Wear safety gear when staining cement and concrete.
-Protect your skin, face and lungs from chemicals, and make sure the area is well-ventilated.
+Protect your skin, face and lungs from chemicals.
+And make sure the area is well-ventilated.

 Apply Finishing Sealer